Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Evaluation and results

 \subsection{Computational cost}

 Table \ref{tab:time} shows the average CPU time of the different experiments for the total number of function evaluations.
-HPNN-h uses the hierarchical model, with 200 function evaluations but only 20 iterations of the optimization loop, thus being faster.
 Due to the extensive evaluation, we had to rely on different machines for running the experiments, although all the algorithms for a single experiment were compared on the same machine.
 Thus, CPU time of different experiments might not be directly comparable.

-The main difference between the three methods in terms of the algorithm is within the kernel function $k(\cdot,\cdot)$, which includes the evaluation of the weights in SBO and the evaluation of the warping function (the cumulative density function of a Beta distribution or Beta CDF) in WARP.
-The rest of the algorithm is equivalent.
-That is, we used the same code optimization techniques.
-For that reason, we decided to measure the CPU time as a direct metric of the computational cost.
-Besides, CPU time is more robust than wall-time.
+The main difference between the three methods in terms of the algorithm is within the kernel function $k(\cdot,\cdot)$, which includes the evaluation of the weights in SBO and the evaluation of the warping function in WARP.
+The rest of the algorithm is equivalent, that is, we reused the same code.

 After some profiling, we found that the time differences between the algorithms were mainly driven by the dimensionality of the hyperparameter space because MCMC was the main bottleneck.
-Furthermore, the shape of the posterior distribution of the kernel hyperparameters (which is sampled through MCMC) played an important role.
-The likelihood of the parameters for the Beta CDF was very narrow and the slice sampling algorithm spent many iterations before accepting a samples.
-Narrow likelihoods and large-flip sampling are well known issues for MCMC.
-There are methods that could be applied to alleviate the issues such as hybrid Monte Carlo or sequential Monte Carlo samplers, but that remains an open problem.
 Note that, for all algorithms and experiments, we used slice sampling as recommended by the authors of WARP \cite{snoek-etal-2014a}.
-Finally, the evaluation of the Beta CDF was much more involved and computationally expensive than the evaluation of the Mat{\'e}rn kernel or the Gaussian weights.
+On one hand, the likelihood of the parameters for the Beta CDF was very narrow and the slice sampling algorithm spent many iterations before founding a valid sample.
+Some methods could be applied to alleviate the issues such as hybrid Monte Carlo, or sequential Monte Carlo samplers; but that remains an open problem beyond the scope of the paper.
+On the other hand, the evaluation of the Beta CDF was much more involved and computationally expensive than the evaluation of the Mat{\'e}rn kernel or the Gaussian weights for the Spartan kernel.
 That extra cost became an important factor as the kernel function was being called billions of times for each Bayesian optimization run.